rlister/mark-forward-sexp/README.md

-mark-forward-sexp behaves in a similar fashion to vim's 'co' and 'ci' keystrokes, by jumping forward(/backward) to the content of matching delimiters and marking for change that content.
+mark-forward-sexp behaves in a similar fashion to vim's 'co' and 'ci' keystrokes, by jumping forward(/backward) to the content of matching delimiters and marking that content.
 For example:

 ```lisp
 C-c i "